 Seven Workforce Challenges for Leaders and How to Tackle Them

-We’re seven months (or more) into a pandemic that everyone thought would be over in weeks, leaving us with challenges we couldn’t have foreseen at the start of 2020 – challenges that almost every leader is faced with right now.
+We’re a year deep into a pandemic that everyone thought would be over in weeks, leaving us with challenges we couldn’t have foreseen at the start of 2020 – challenges that almost every leader is faced with right now.

 Challenges – but also opportunities.
 After all, each hurdle we face, in work and in life, forces us to problem-solve.
 And, many times, our solutions lead to innovations that put us in a better position than if everything had remained status quo.